 Once you get the ‘down' command from the head referee, your hands must be gripping the barbell the entire time.

-This rule ensures that you don't drop the bar from hip height after locking the weight out.
+This rule ensures that you don't drop the bar from hip height after locking the weight out (also called dumping of the bar).
 In other activities where you see deadlifts taking place, like Crossfit or Strongman, it's allowed to drop the barbell at lock-out.
 However, in powerlifting, this would be cause for failure.

 You can drop the barbell to the floor quickly, i.e. you don't have to gently put the weight down.
 But you must at least keep your hands on the bar.